heow/mccarthy-animation/README.md

 ## THE GAME

 Not really a game but an ambient experience hence the clock so you can run it all day!
-Starring John McCarthty in his favorite place: the machine room!
+Starring John McCarthy in his favorite place: the machine room!

 Features:
 * runs on desktop and mobile (read: Clojure and ClojureScript)